Technical Working Groups

 - Working Group on Finance and Investment, with the European Investment Bank (EIB), International Energy Agency (IEA), International Finance Corporation (IFC), and the UN Economic Commission for Africa (UN ECA) as co-leads.

-In addition, efforts to catalyze Energy Compacts will be supported as follows:
+In addition, efforts to catalyze Energy Compacts are supported as follows:

 - Energy Compacts mobilization, with Sustainable Energy for All (SEforALL) together with UN-Energy members as co-leads.